 Rainforest Foundation UK

 The forests of the Congo Basin are rich in biodiversity and support the livelihoods of over 50 million people, including an estimated 500,000 indigenous forest peoples.
 To date, industrial-scale logging has presented the largest threat to the region’s forests, but increasingly large-scale agribusiness also threatens forests in the region.
 Palm oil plantations have already led to massive deforestation, biodiversity loss and human rights abuses in Southeast Asia.
-Many producers are beginning to operate in the Congo Basin where land seems to be more ‘available’ given the lack of secure community land tenure, increasing political stability and cheap labour.
-At the same time, Congo Basin governments are looking for foreign investments to grow their GDP and promote more ‘development’ opportunities in their bid to achieve ‘emerging economy’ status.
-Proposed palm oil projects for the Congo Basin cover around 16,000 km2 (with around two thirds of the region – 1.6 million km2 – having suitable conditions for growing palm oil).
-Developments are typically accompanied by road (and rail) infrastructure leading to further deforestation, opening up previously inaccessible tracts of forest for agriculture, logging, mining and hunting.
+Many producers are beginning to operate in the Congo Basin where land seems to be more ‘available’ given the lack of secure community land tenure and cheap labour.
+As an alternative to this model, in 2016 the completion of community forest legislation in the DRC created the opportunity for communities to apply for multi-use community forestry concessions to be held in perpetuity for up to 50,000 hectares of land – ten times more than the maximum authorised in any other country in the region.